-The benefits of the share options granted under the Employee Option Plan has been replaced by the benefits of the shares to be granted under the 2019 Share Award Scheme as mentioned in Note 30(c).
-As such, the remaining share option balance of RMB5,614,000 as at 31 December 2020 continues to be amortised over its remaining period when the conditions as defined in the plan are fulfilled.
+The benefits of the share options granted under the Employee Option Plan has been replaced by the benefits of the shares to be granted under the 2019 Share Award Scheme as mentioned in Note 30(b).
+As such, the remaining share option balance of RMB1,635,000 as at 31 December 2021 continues to be amortised over its remaining period when the conditions as defined in the plan are fulfilled.

-(c) 2019 Share Award Scheme
+(b) 2019 Share Award Scheme

 The Board of Directors has approved the adoption of the 2019 Share Award Scheme on 28 June 2019.
 The purpose of the Share Award Scheme is to recognize and motivate the contribution of the employees of the Group and help the Group in retaining its existing members of management and attracting new talents to join the Group.
 The benefits under the Share Award Scheme serves to replace the benefits under the Company's share option plan established and approved by the Board on 31 October 2017.
-The vesting of the awarded shares is conditional upon the achievement of certain performance targets determined by the Board.
+The vesting period of the awarded shares is determined by the Board.